Growth of Sobolev norms in quasi integrable quantum systems

-In the general case where $a \sim b$, let $\{a_l\}_{l =1}^N$ be a finite sequence such that $ a_1 = a,$ $a_N = b$ and $a_l \sim'a_{l+1}$ for any $l = 1, \dots, N-1$.
-Then for any $l$ we can exhibit a curve $\gamma_l$ connecting $a_l$ and $a_{l+1}$ and satisfying the required properties.
-To obtain the thesis, it is sufficient to consider a curve $\gamma$ whose support is the union of the supports of $\gamma_l$ for any $l$. \end{proof} Roughly speaking, the idea in order to prove Item 3 of Lemma \ref{lemma.diametri} is that one would like to consider the curve joining $a$ and $b$ and to exploit steepness in order to deduce that, if by contradiction Item 3 of Lemma \ref{lemma.diametri} does not hold true, then, by steepness \eqref{pm.small} is violated.
+The general case $a \sim b$ follows by exploiting the previous result. \end{proof} Roughly speaking, the idea in order to prove Item 3 of Lemma \ref{lemma.diametri} is that one would like to consider the curve joining $a$ and $b$ and to exploit steepness in order to deduce that, if by contradiction Item 3 of Lemma \ref{lemma.diametri} does not hold true, then \eqref{pm.small} is violated.
 This is obtained essentially as in the classical case.
-The general idea is to exploit homogeneity in order to reduce the study to a compact region.
+To this end, we first need a few technical preparation Lemmas.

 \begin{definition} For any $a \in \cZ^{(s)}_M$, define $\omega^\bot(a)$ as the $d-1$ dimensional subspace of $\R^d$ orthogonal to $\omega(a)$, and

 \end{definition}

 The following lemma ensures that in an appropriate sense $M_a$ is close to $M$.